Jia Yinghua: Early life

 Liu Bao'an (劉寶安) was a coworker of Puyi in Beijing Botanical Garden.
 In order to find Liu, Jia walked two circles around the county of Penglai in Shandong Province and finally arrived at the geracomium where Liu was living.
 Liu once served in the Korean War and got quite excited when meeting Jia, saying that Jia was the first person to see him in the geracomium.
 Liu gave Jia a lot of original letters (including the precious envelopes) written by Puyi.
 These letters were strong proof that Chairman Mao did meet with Puyi.
 The exact date and time of their meeting could be found in the letters, thus solving a long disputable question in the research of Puyi.

 Jia Yinghua was quite perseverant.
 In 40 years, he never stopped interviewing all witnesses who stayed with Puyi and kept audio records of most interviews.
-He even made cross-generation friends with many royal family members, like Pujie and Runqi, who was a younger brother of Wanrong, etc. In addition, Jia also became a good friend of Sun Yaoting, the last eunuch of China, and made audio tapes for nearly 100 hours and more than 10 Betamax video tapes.
+He even made cross-generation friends with many royal family members, like Pujie 溥杰and Runqi, who was a younger brother of Wanrong, etc. In addition, Jia also became a good friend of Sun Yaoting, the last eunuch of China, and made audio tapes for nearly 100 hours and more than 10 Betamax video tapes.

 On May 29, 1980, the memorial meeting for Puyi began.
 When he died in 1967, there was a meager cremains casket and short inscription written by Pujie.
 In the political climate, family members decided to give him a bigger casket made of pear wood.
 Li Shuxian also asked Jia Yinghua to write the epigraph, Pujie nodded with pleasure.
 Therefore, Jia Yinghua became the person who wrote the epigraph for the last emperor of China.

 Jia completed nine books of the Last Emperor Series.
 Among the over 300 interviewees Jia had talked with, most have died, so the audio and video tapes made with these people become precious historical documents.